dumblob/ULKL/README.md

 FIXME add here a colorful picture (an animated gif?)

-On the other hand the goal was **not** to create one *ultimate keyboard layout* (disregarding if by combining keys or by switching to ultra-high levels or both), because that will by definition lead to unpleasant writing of many symbols, numeric expressions, digraphs, trigraphs, math, etc.
+Please note, the goal is **not** to have one *ultimate keyboard layout* (disregarding if by combining keys or by switching to ultra-high levels or both), because that leads by definition to awkward writing of many symbols, numeric expressions, digraphs, trigraphs, math, etc.

 ## Supported features